Heaven for Everyone: Music video

-The music video for the Cross version involved Taylor singing the song on a beach-like setting, while elderly people walked past the band and climbed up ladders to reach heaven.
+The music video was directed by Diebel/Myers in a former gasworks (location of the London O2 Arena), filmed in early 1988.
+For the Cross version it involved Taylor singing the song on a beach-like setting, while elderly people walked past the band and climbed up ladders to reach heaven.

 Track listings

-1988 The Cross single releases

 Track listings are sourced from ultimatequeen.co.uk.